-Mercy alleged that what Elevance currently pays physicians, nurses and other caregivers is "not sustainable or market competitive."
+On its website, Bon Secours Mercy alleged that what Anthem currently pays physicians, nurses and other caregivers is "not sustainable or market competitive."

-"Their current reimbursement rates — which are substantially less than those we receive from other payer partners in the market — have not kept up with inflation or labor costs and are overwhelmingly inadequate to account for the cost of providing safe and quality care," Mercy said in the post.
+"Their current reimbursement rates — which are substantially less than those we receive from other payer partners in the market — have not kept up with inflation or labor costs and are overwhelmingly inadequate to account for the cost of providing safe and quality care," the health system wrote.

-An Elevance spokesperson told Becker's in a statement that if the insurer were to "agree to their request for higher rates, on top of the reasonable increases we are already providing, the result would be higher costs borne directly by businesses and individuals across Ohio.
+In response, a spokesperson for Anthem BCBS told Becker's in a June 7 statement that if the insurer were to "agree to their requests for higher rates, on top of the reasonable increases we are already providing under the current contracts, the result would be higher costs borne directly by businesses and individuals."

 The Anthem BCBS spokesperson said BSMH terminated the current contract, which runs through 2024.
 The payer also claimed that BSMH has threatened to stop accepting Anthem BCBS Medicaid or Medicare members in Ohio, Kentucky and Virginia unless Anthem agrees to pay higher commercial rates.

 Specifically, the Anthem BCBS spokesperson said its Medicaid managed care plan in Ohio will be out of network with the health system on July 1, and its Virginia Medicaid plan will be out of network by September 1.

 For Medicare Advantage, Anthem BCBS members in Virginia will be out of network with BSMH by August 1, and Anthem BCBS members in Ohio and Kentucky will be out of network by October 1.

 "We have repeatedly requested that Bon Secours-Mercy Health rescind their termination of the current contract, an action which threatens to put society's most vulnerable at risk in order to leverage higher revenues from Anthem.
 Unfortunately, they have refused to do so," the Anthem BCBS spokesperson said.